facelessuser/backrefs/docs/index.md

 !!! caution "Narrow Python Builds"
     If you are using a narrow python build, your max Unicode value will be `\uffff`.
 Unicode blocks above that limit will not be available.
 Also Unicode values above the limit will not be available in character classes either.

     If you are using a wide build, you should have access to all Unicode values.
-If you are on a narrow build and need full Unicode ranges, you should consider using the **regex** module.
+If you are on a narrow build and need full Unicode ranges, you should consider using the Regex module.

 ### General Category